joeydsmith/dcfewd14/GA_files/Final_Project/final_project_requirements.md

 *	__Avoid deprecated tags__.
 Uses best practices and build using supported HTML and CSS tags.

+##HOSTING

+You can host your final project on the web for free, using GitHub pages.
+Watch [this video](https://generalassembly.wistia.com/medias/jn23v1hc93) and see [this getting started guide](https://github.com/generalassembly-studio/FEWD_Curriculum/blob/master/Final_Project/Getting_Started_with_GitHub_Pages.pdf) for more information on how to host your site on GitHub pages.
+If you run into any problems with GitHub pages, your instructor and TA(s) should be able to help you troubleshoot.

 ##GRADING

 Ask your producer for the rubric.
 A project is considered satisfactory if it meets all core requirements and you submit all milestones.